Claude on Amazon Bedrock: Everything You Need to Know

 Bedrock Agents

-Basic inference — send prompt, receive response — only takes you so far.
+Basic inference only takes you so far.
 Real-world applications often need Claude to take actions: query a database, call an internal API, look up live pricing, or update a CRM record.
 Bedrock Agents is AWS’s framework for building these multi-step, tool-using workflows on top of Claude.

 Bedrock Agents turns Claude from a text generator into an autonomous actor — one that can reason about which tools to call, interpret the results, and decide what to do next.